makrai/notes/kovacs22-explainab-lex-entailm-w-sem-graphs.md

   subordination, causativization, and a host of other questions that are traditionally considered central to natural language semantics
 * WordNet, with its extensive hypernym links, tailor-made for entailment detect
-  * can be profitably combined with other resources, dictionaries in particul
+  * can be profitably combined with other resources, dictionaries in particular
-  * hE, for other relationals, such as causation, possession, mereological implications, spatiotemporal reasoning, etc WordNet is less helpful there
+  * hE, for other relationals, such as causation, possession, mereological implications, spatiotemporal reasoning, etc WordNet is less helpful
     * we would need similar datasets that highlight these very real problems
-* future work, we hope to address several of the issues exemplified in our
+* future work: a more explicit disambiguation process
-  * a more explicit disambiguation process before, or in parallel to, the modeling of lexical entailment
+  * before, or in parallel to, the modeling of lexical entailment